 Students must reapply for financial aid each award year.
-The FAFSA should be completed as soon as possible after January 1 for the 2016-2017 academic year.
-In future academic years, the FAFSA will be available beginning October 1.
+The FAFSA should be completed as soon as possible after October 1.

 After completing the financial aid application process, the student will receive a financial aid award letter.
 The award letter will include the program(s) that the student is eligible to receive and the award amount(s).